Springa13/FoundationPose/readme.md

 '''

 If any bugs, let me know.

+# Miscellaneous Additions

+The FoundationPose-digital twin implementation is a product of a larger research project involving the use of an ABB IRB-120 robot to evaluate the accuracy and performance of the model for the use as a real-time digital twin.

+Extra material including accuracy and performance results of the FoundationPose model can be found [here](https://drive.google.com/drive/folders/1KnxKrQp96ZT_YSs9e26_pGP8NdM4ZBhv?usp=sharing)

 # License
 The code and data are released under the NVIDIA Source Code License.
 Copyright © 2024, NVIDIA Corporation.
 All rights reserved.